meshula/meshula.github.com/site/astro-site/src/content/papers/usd-liverps.md

 Relocates address situations where direct editing would be destructive — affecting all other contexts that reference the same assets.
 By specifying path mappings in layer metadata (`relocates = { </source/path> : </target/path> }`), you can reorganize referenced content while preserving the source assets unchanged.

 During composition, relocates integrate with the -IV-RPS strength ordering by providing additional namespace mappings that modify other arcs' standard mappings.
 When a prim matches a relocates target path, USD composes opinions from the mapped source path, removes ancestral opinions (except variant arcs), and applies the namespace transformation to all descendant prims and their relationships.
+Relocates are resolved before references and payloads bring in external scene description, ensuring that the remapping applies to those arcs as well.

 Relocates transform "where things are" rather than "what things contain," enabling flexible asset organization patterns while maintaining composition arc semantics within the transformed namespace structure.